 Yet another way is the Related Symbol popup.

-In an Angular component file, press F7.
-JetBrains Rider shows a Related Symbol popup with a list of related files.
-In a TypeScript component file, the popup also lists all the symbols that were imported into this file.
+In an Angular component file, press F7 or select Related Symbol popup with a list of related files.
+In a TypeScript component file, the popup also lists all the symbols that were imported into this file.from the main menu or from the context menu.
+JetBrains Rider shows a

 To open a file, select it and press Enter.
 Alternatively, use the numbers associated with each file type: